bloomberg/phabricator-tools/CONTENTS.md

 ================

 * `bin` - binaries for you
-* `testbed` - scripts for exercising the binaries; for testing and as examples
+* `examples` - examples and utils for using the binaries
 * `vagrant` - artifacts for creating an instant phabricator install
 * `py` - the python source